UK Register of Toxicologists

 - Details of the past 12 months’ relevant CPD, including a range of activities and reflective notes.

 It is the applicant’s responsibility to ensure that these references are sent to the register administrator in time to meet the assessment deadline.
-Current UKRT Panel members cannot supply references for applicants.
+UKRT Panel members cannot supply references.

 Successful application/re-registration is dependent on the individual providing a range of CPD activities in their record along with adequate reflection.
 This means that statements must be provided against each CPD activity recorded, explaining how the individual will benefit from the activity and, where applicable, how others may also benefit as a result.